Tofu Watercress Salad, Hawaiian Lauʻai Tōfū Lēkō

 Instructions

-1. Make the dressing.
-Add all the ingredients under "for the dressing" to a food processor or blender and pulse until everything is completely blended.
+- Add 2 tablespoons rice vinegar, 1 tablespoon shoyu or soy sauce, 1 tablespoon sesame oil, 1 tablespoon brown sugar, 3 cloves garlic, and 1 inch ginger to a food processor or blender and pulse until everything is completely blended.
 Continue until the dressing is emulsified, giving it a slightly creamy consistency.

-2. Optionally, cook the tofu**.
-In a small pan or wok, cook half the tofu cubes on all sides until lightly browned.
+- Optionally, cook 200 g extra firm tofu (cubed)**.
+If you wish to cook the tofu, take a small pan or wok and cook half the tofu cubes on all sides until lightly browned.
 You can use oil or on a non-stick surface, skip the oil.

-3. Add all the prepped ingredients under "for the salad" to a large bowl.
+- Add 1 large tomato (chopped), 80 g watercress, 60 g beansprouts, and 20 g red onion (chopped) to a large bowl.
 Pour over the dressing and toss to mix.